simranbhurat/AdaptBERT/README.md

 - By computing gradients and applying backpropagation, we update the weights of the hidden layers, allowing the model to learn from both labelled source data and unlabeled target data.

 Note: We named our model "AdaptBERT" to reflect its primary purpose and capability, which is domain adaptation using the BERT architecture.

+1. **AdaptBERT.py**: This file contains the implementation of a BERT classifier with MMD (Maximum Mean Discrepancy) distance.
+The classifier is adapted to perform well on a target domain through domain adaptation techniques.

+2. **Data_Selection_from_paper.ipynb**: In this Jupyter notebook, we present an experiment that leverages Domain Adaptation with BERT-based Domain Classification and Data Selection.
+The experiment's approach is based on the findings of a specific paper (https://aclanthology.org/D19-6109/)

+3. **Patent_RD_Visualisations.ipynb**: This Jupyter notebook contains visualizations generated from the Patent and Research Disclosures (RD) data.
+The visualizations are intended to provide insights into the characteristics of the data before and after applying Domain Adaptation.

+4. **t-SNE_plots**: This folder includes t-SNE plots that show visual representations of the RD and Patents data before and after Domain Adaptation.
+These plots are valuable for understanding the distribution and clustering of data points in the transformed feature space.